-When initiating a transfer, the driver declares a constraint to the Power Manager (step 4) by calling Power_setConstraint() to prevent a transition into DEEPSLEEP (or any deeper sleep state) during the transfer.
+When initiating a transfer, the driver declares a constraint to the Power Manager (step 4) by calling Power_setConstraint() to prevent a transition into LPDS during the transfer.
 Without this constraint, the Power Policy running in the Idle thread might decide to transition the device into a sleep state while a SPI transfer is in progress, which would cause the transfer to fail.

-'''

-/ Set constraints to guarantee transaction /
+/ Set constraints to guarantee transaction / Power_setConstraint(PowerCC3200_DISALLOW_LPDS);

-Power_setConstraint(PowerCC3200_DISALLOW_DEEEPLSEEP);

-'''